 How to reach: The temple lies near Dambulla city and it is only a distance away from Dambulla.
 Road transport is the best way of reaching this historical temple.
 Air transportation is also available on request.

 The tooth relic temple of Kandy considered the most sacred Buddhist temple on the island, houses the left eye tooth of Buddha.
 The Annual Ceremony of Esala ceremony which takes place at the tooth relic temple is one of the biggest celebrations on the island.
 The yearly procession marks the arrival of the left eye tooth of Buddha in the country (2nd century AD).
 This is another religious event that was participated by half a million spectators from all around the world.
 The pageant hit the street for 10 consecutive nights in the month of July/August, which was participated by hundreds of elephants, drummers, flutists, and dancers.

 What to explore- Tooth relic temple, International Buddhist museum, Kandy lake, Royal botanical garden.

 How to reach: Kandy is the hub of the Sri Lankan road network, it is well-connected with all parts of the island.
 Rail transportation from Colombo is also available and daily many trains ply between Kandy and Colombo.

 Kataragama: God’s own country

-The temple is a classic example to show the religious harmony among the Hindus and Buddhist, where you see the Hindu temples, as well as Buddhist temples, brushing their shoulders each other.
-However, this south coast locality not only popular for cultural and historical wealth but also for natural wealth.
-It reflects many leading wildlife reserves such as Yala national parks, Kumana national park and Udawalawe national park.
+The temple is a classic example showing the religious harmony among the Hindus and Buddhists, where you see the Hindu temples, as well as Buddhist temples, brushing their shoulders with each other.
+However, this south coast locality is not only popular for cultural and historical wealth but also for natural wealth.
+It reflects many leading wildlife reserves for Sri Lanka jungle tours such as Yala national parks, Kumana national park and Udawalawe national park.

 What to explore- Kataragama temple, Yala national park, Kumana national park, Kirinda temple.